Mahran-Yacoub/Maze-Game/README.md

-   ***This Game will Generate From A file in the project folder "obstacles.txt" such that -1  represents an obstacle and 0 is represents free place and the first line of file contains size of game and enter and leave points og the game , so you can change on file to change obstacles , free places , enter and leave points.You will have a buttons in GUI for #number of solutions
+   ***This Game will Generate From A file in the project folder "obstacles.txt" such that -1  represents an obstacle and 0 is represents free place and the first line of file contains size of game and enter and leave points og the game , so you can change in file to change obstacles , free places , enter and leave points.You will have a buttons in GUI for #number of solutions
    , Display Best Solutions , Display all Solutions and for clear GUI.***

   # Developer